jeffxtang/yolov2_tf_ios/README.md

 # What
 This repo contains a sample iOS app that runs with a 80-class COCO trained tiny-yolo model and the TensorFlow libraries to do object detection and show the detected results and the bounding boxes.
+An iOS app based on the repo has been published and available for free download [here](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1262711160&mt=8).

 # How